wmadavis/wmadavis.github.io/content/teaching.md

 ##### Course description

-Serving as the department's research TA providing guidance and preparing workshops for economics students conducting research as part of the honors program, the nine senior seminars, or as part-time research assistants.

 Prerequisites

 + ECON UN3211: Intermediate microeconomics
 + ECON UN3213: Intermediate macroeconomics
 + ECON UN3412: Introduction to econometrics

+Serving as the department's research consultant TA providing guidance and preparing workshops for economics students conducting research as part of the honors program, the nine senior seminars, or as part-time research assistants.

 ##### Resources

-(to be updated soon), placeholders for now)
+(to be updated soon)

 ---